What is orchestration?

 How does scalability affect costs?

-Cloud servers tend to have a higher level of security, thanks to automatic updates, data isolation and built-in advanced security tools.
+Cloud servers tend to have a higher level of security, thanks to automatic updates, data isolation, and advanced built-in security tools.
 However, security also depends on the provider and configuration.

 Can I easily migrate from traditional hosting to a cloud server?

-Would you like to know more?
+Want to know more?

 Contact us for a free consultation!